Criminal Law

 Possible Perjury Defense

 If you’re facing perjury charges, you should consult an experienced criminal defense lawyer.
-Perjury is a felony and a conviction is a serious matter.
+Perjury is a felony, and a perjury conviction is a serious matter.

 Legal counsel can advise whether you can defend yourself against the charge if you tell the truth.
 Additionally, if the case in which potentially perjurious statements is ongoing, your lawyer can determine whether or not recanting (or correcting) previous statements might be your best option.